rogersacchelli/nd064-c2-message-passing-projects-starter/dev-notes.md

    * Added Actions file for API Container.
 Done.

 *10-09-2023:*
-* Create pod for kafka broker topic "requests"
+* Create pod for kafka broker topic "requests" - Done

-* Mofidy API People to receive data and forward it to kafka topic "requests"
-* Create pod to subscribe and post using gRPC to pod location_api
+*17-09-2023:*
+* API and APP included in action file to be updated from code.
+* Config POST Messages to be sent to Kafka Broker.

 ### Architecture

+Frontend is rendered through the request to Persons API to fetch all data.

 User requests are received by frontend react api and forwarded to backend using python flask for the following address: